 Occasionally cramming for relationships can work.
-For example when a couple have both been working long hours for several weeks or hardly see each other, a night away can be an excellent relationship booster.
+For example, when a couple have both been working long hours for several weeks or hardly see each other, a night away can be an excellent relationship booster.
 But it is not a long term solution.

 Why?
 Simply put, when we cram our relationships we send a message: what I am doing when I’m not with you is more important.

 The Spark Counselling works with many couples who drift apart because their relationship has been crammed.
-In the majority of cases neither party has ever uttered the words ‘my time spent on [insert your particular relationship issue here] is more important than you’.
+In the majority of cases, neither party has ever uttered the words ‘my time spent on [insert your particular relationship issue here] is more important than you’.
 But one or both have ended up feeling like it was said every single day.

-For [insert your particular relationship issue here] there are an infinite number of possible problems.
+For [insert your particular relationship issue here] there is an infinite number of possible problems.
 The one you placed there could be unique to you but it is just as important and worthy of discussion as the common ones like work, alcohol, drugs or other people.

 So can we cram our relationships?

-Of course we can.
-But hopefully in reading this post you will have realised the more appropriate question is this: should we cram our relationships?
+Of course, we can.
+But hopefully, in reading this post, you will have realised the more appropriate question is this: should we cram our relationships?
 And the answer to that is a resounding no.

-Instead we should focus on setting time aside every day to properly accommodate our relationships.
+Instead, we should focus on setting time aside every day to properly accommodate our relationships.
 To achieve that the first step for many individuals and couples is to examine what they do with their time.

 We only get 24 hours each day to work, rest, play and spend time with those we care about.
 Contrary to what self-help books, life coaches and management gurus say, we cannot ‘make time’.
 We can only allocate time.